SHARED SENSES

 Artists-researchers Lancel/Maat Lancel/Maat call for an innovative aesthetic AI approach to experience of intimate and empathic connections, in public space of merging relations.

 Currently, such processes are increasingly technologically mediated, measured and datafied, serving (AI) purposes of predictability, automation and control, shaping our behavior and experience.
-‘Shared Senses’ critically responds with an innovative Aesthetic approach, for AI empathy ‘Trust Systems’.

 ‘In science, digital data represents things.
 In art, digital data points at itself'.
 (T. Morton 2018).

-Reflexive DataScapes: Meaning of data patterns, Data validation, Data mystification.
+Meaning of data patterns, Data validation, Data mystification.

 "We show intimate data in public.
 Mediated intimacy needs public dialogue.''
 Lancel/Maat's ‘Reflexive DataScapes’ are public intimate settings, provoke new connections, authorship and shared, critical reflection on experience of embodiment in merging realities.
 Instead of humans being directed by data (that represent and interpret their activities), a mode of living with data as 'Co-Actors’ is proposed.
-The data are staged, fueled with personal memory of intimate, embodied experience.
-Emerging data audification and visualization have shown to stimulate tender and strange, unfamiliar, (non-)human relations and emphatic connections.
-The co-created data traces, patterns and data feedback are often described as privately felt, 'intimate portraits' - and as a new form of shared storytelling.
-For experiences, see Artists Texts.
+The Shared Data Compositions are staged, and provide s stage: fueled with personal memory of intimate, embodied experience.
+Emerging data audification and visualization have shown to stimulate tender and strange, ambiguous, unfamiliar, (non-)human relations and emphatic connections.
+These co-created data traces, patterns and data feedback are often described as privately felt, 'intimate portraits' - and as a new form of shared storytelling.
+Participants are hosted for staging shared reflection in public space and to feel, explore and make sense of being together - through mirroring, attunement and dialogue.
+All people present in public space perform, experience and witness intimate embodied connections.
+For public experiences, see: 'Artists Texts' (find here).